scalalandio/chimney/docs/docs/under-the-hood.md

   - when needed, we could rule out automatic derivation just by summoning `Transformer` instead of `Transformer.AutoDerived` (which is done both in macros and in [`import io.scalaland.chimney.syntax._`](cookbook.md#automatic-semiautomatic-and-inlined-derivation))

+Since `2.0.0` we can utilise a native mechanism available [since 3.7.0](https://github.com/scala/scala3/pull/22417) and [backported to 2.13.17](https://github.com/scala/scala/pull/11068), that let us use just one `Transformer` type, one `PartialTransformer` type, one `Patcher` type, and keep all the benefits.

 ### How DSL summons `PartialTransformer` instance